dicastro/solar-panel-shadow-simulator/AI_CONTEXT.md

 - You are working through the web chat interface.
 You cannot modify source files directly.
 Provide the modified files as output — the user will copy them into the repository.
 - Before writing any code, read the existing relevant files from the context window to understand the current state.
 - If you have doubts about something stated or asked, ask before proposing code changes.
-- Once the user confirms the code changes are good, update `README.md` accordingly (it is heavy — do not update it before confirmation to avoid wasting tokens).
+- Once the user confirms the code changes are good, update documentation accordingly (README.md, AI_CONTEXT.md, and any relevant files under doc/ or public/docs/).
+Do not update documentation before confirmation to avoid wasting tokens.
 - If you cannot complete a full response due to message limits, the user will ask you to continue.
 Do not re-provide files already delivered in the same conversation unless they need a further change.
 - Produce a concise git commit message at the end of every completed change set.